HalosGhost/shaman/styleguide.rst

 Disclaimer
 ----------
-Personally, I find the above rules to create source documents that are incredibly well-formatted and easy-to-read.
+Personally, I find the above guidelines to create source documents that are incredibly well-formatted and easy-to-read.
 They reflect experience and conclusions made from working with other styles.
 Code submitted to this repository should follow this style guide; if it does not, the commit may either be rejected, or it will be reformatted to conform before being merged.